gkritop/sudoku_solver/README.md

-# Sudoku Solver

-Solving Sudoku with Backtracking Algorithm
+# Sudoku Solver with Backtracking Algorithm

 - Purpose:
   - The code aims to solve Sudoku puzzles using a backtracking algorithm, ensuring that Sudoku rules are followed.